Reconstructive Ear Surgery In Gainesville, FL

-Earlobe repair is performed on an outpatient basis under local anesthetic to numb the ears.
-Small incisions will be made around a patient’s earlobes, and the stretched pieces of tissue are then excised.
+Earlobe repair is performed on an outpatient basis.
+This procedure is typically performed with local anesthetic to numb the ears.
+Small incisions are made around a patient’s earlobes, and the stretched pieces of tissue are then excised.
 If the tear in the earlobe is partial and does not break through the bottom of the ear, the elliptical tear will be excised and sutured.
 If the tear is in the lower third of the earlobe, plastic surgeons extend the tear entirely through the ear, excise the skin, and suture the ear into a pointed shape.
-The remaining healthy tissue is skilfully rearranged and stitched back together using sutures.
-Dr. Tyrone or Dr. Khairalla will make sure your earlobes maintain a smooth, natural appearance.
+The remaining healthy tissue is skillfully rearranged and stitched back together using sutures.
+Our skilled plastic surgeon, Dr. Tyrone, will make sure your earlobes maintain a smooth, natural appearance.